 Does your agent know the inventory and can he/she gain access?

-Ensuring your agent communicates well is the most important character trait.
+Ensuring your agent communicates well is an essential character trait.
 You want to know your agent is accessible and responsive.
-This includes letting you know about new listings immediately when they come to market, gaining access, and knowing his/her way around the negotiating process.
+This includes letting you know about new listings immediately when they come to market; gaining access; knowing his/her way around the negotiating process.

 A seasoned agent should also be able to recommend others to help you.
 You will need a broad range of services, including a lender, real estate attorney, home inspector, as well as painters/contractors.
 The more experienced your buyer’s agent, the better the resources they will have.

-The commission is split between the seller’s and buyer’s agent.
-Although it is paid for by the seller at closing, the commission is built into the sales price, meaning buyers are essentially paying the fee.
-In other words, if you found the apartment on your own, you still pay the 5%-6% commission through the sales price since the seller’s agent keeps the entire amount.
+The commission is co-brokered between the seller’s and buyer’s agent.
+Although it is paid for by the seller at closing; the commission is built into the sales price; meaning buyers are essentially paying the fee.
+In other words; if you found the apartment on your own; you still pay the 5%-6% commission through the sales price since the seller’s agent keeps the entire amount.

-Since you pay this amount whether or not you have your representation, you should have your agent that oversees your interests.
-For more information, click here.
+Since you pay this amount whether or not you have your representation; you should have your agent that oversees your interests.
+For more information, click Buyer’s Agent.

 Lastly, whoever you hire for your home search will be spending a lot of time with you – pretty much every Sunday from the time you get serious.
 You want to be comfortable with this person and enjoy their company.
 Mark L

 You should ask whether he/she is an exclusive buyer’s agent.
 If so, he/she might be a member of the National Association of Exclusive Buyer Agents (NAEBA), which owes a fiduciary duty to buyers only and never list properties.
 When buying a home, you need an advisor that is working for you.
 The goal of the agent should be to help you purchase the right property for the right price.
-For a true buyer’s agent, it is the art of not selling.
+For a real buyer’s agent, it is the art of being an advisor and not selling.